 All Shiny and New

 Change can be challenging, but in this instance, it’s well worth it.
 We expect that just like with the rest of iOS 7, you’ll need a bit of time to get to know the new Evernote.
 It may be jarring at first, but we’re confident that you’ll grow to love it the same way that we have.
 Please let us know what you think.
-For more on the new features, check out our Getting Started Guide.

 Go Behind the Scenes